sdclibbery/tradr/README.md

  o Theres a test case in the local DB as 37e39912-e1bb-4a4d-9683-c90ae4117a42 x Catch it cleanly and return that status or throw x And then mark the order closed in the tracker DB
-* Strategy: order intention and learning
+* Product order page candle graphs show all orders overlaid graphically as rectangles
 * Can leave notes on orders explaining the reasoning behind them
- * Product order page candle graphs show all orders overlaid graphically as rectangles
- * Augment order info on the product pages with tracked info including expected profit
 * Analysis page with hull
  x Rough upper hull
  x Lower hull